bwaldvogel/mongo-java-server/README.md

 # MongoDB Java Server #

-Implementation of the core [MongoDB][mongodb] server using Java with different possible backends.
+Implementation of the core [MongoDB][mongodb] server using Java.
 The [MongoDB Wire Protocol][wire-protocol] is implemented using [Netty][netty].
+Different backends are possible and can be easily extended.

 ## In-Memory backend ##

 The in-memory backend is the default, such that mongo-java-server can be used as stub in unit tests.
-It doesn't support all features of the original MongoDB, and probably never will.
+It does not support all features of the original MongoDB, and probably never will.

 ## Ideas for other backends ##